Lamproie – Lamprey. The Lamprey on French Menus

 The Lamprey Fete in Saint-Terre.

 held in the village of Sainte-Terre close to the Dordogne River.
-The Fete is held annually, usually on the third weekend in April and organized by the Confrérie de la Lamproie, Saint-Terre, the Brother and Sisterhood of the Lamprey in Sainte-Terre.
-During the fete, there are cookery workshops, a flea market, funfair, and sports, with a dinner dance on the Saturday evening and Sunday noon.
+The Fete is usually held on the third weekend in April and organized by the Confrérie de la Lamproie, Saint-Terre, the Brother and Sisterhood of the Lamprey in Sainte-Terre.
+During the fete, there are cookery workshops, a flea market, funfair, and sports, with a dinner dance on Saturday evening and Sunday noon.

 Confrérie de la Lamproie, Saint-Terre,